docusign/discover-apis-workshop/README.md

 * Open VS Code.
 * Select **Extensions** on the left menu.
 * Select the three dots icon at the top of the menu.
-* Select **Install from VSIX…**  which you unzipped from DocusignVisualStudioCodeExtension.ZIP
+* Select **Install from VSIX…**
-* Go to [https://github.com/docusign/discover-apis-workshop/blob/main/docusign-copilot-extension.vsix](https://github.com/docusign/discover-apis-workshop/blob/main/docusign-copilot-extension.vsix) to find the VSIX file and select the **Download raw file** button on the top right.
+* Go to [https://github.com/docusign/discover-apis-workshop/blob/main/docusign-copilot-extension.vsix](https://github.com/docusign/discover-apis-workshop/blob/main/DocusignVisualStudioCodeExtension.zip) to find the ZIP File that contains the VSIX file and select the **Download raw file** button on the top right.
+You will have to unzip this file using the password we provide.
 * Copy the VSIX file from GitHub into your local drive and select that file.
 * Select **Install**.
 * If asked to do so, restart VS Code.